longtongster/ml-project-template/README.md

 To run the pipeline execture `dvc repro`.If nothing changed in certains `stages` in the pipeline DVC will not execute them.
 A full calculation of the pipeline can be forces usig `dvc repro --force".

 You can see the DAG by entering `dvc dag`

+**important** - the dvc pipeline only tracks what is mentioned under `outs` in the dvc.yaml file.
+The other files e.g. `.py` files, dvc.yaml, dvc.lock, `.dvc` are being tracked by git.
+With `dvc push` all files in the `outs` section are pushed to the remote data repo.
+This means by default the `raw_data` (not in outs) directory is not tracked by dvc.

 ### DVC Data versioning